ExoPAG SIG #3: Exoplanet / Solar System Synergies

 The SIG is open to all members of the community who are interested in exoplanet demographics.
 In order to join, please contact the co-chairs, Jessie Christiansen (email@example.com) and Michael Meyer (firstname.lastname@example.org).

 ExoPAG SIG #1: Toward a Near-Term Exoplanet Community Plan

-The goal of this Science Interest Group is to begin the process of developing a holistic, broad, unified, and coherent plan for exoplanet exploration, focusing on areas where NASA can contribute.
-To accomplish this goal, the SIG will work with the ExoPAG to collect community input on the objectives and priorities for the study of exoplanets.
-Using this input, it will attempt to develop a near-term (5-10 year) plan for exoplanets, based on the broadest possible community consensus.
+This Science Interest Group is now complete.
+The goal of this SIG was to begin the process of developing a holistic, broad, unified, and coherent plan for exoplanet exploration, focusing on areas where NASA can contribute.
+To accomplish this goal, the SIG worked with the ExoPAG to collect community input on the objectives and priorities for the study of exoplanets.
+Using this input, it attempted to develop a near-term (5-10 year) plan for exoplanets, based on the broadest possible community consensus.
 The results of this effort will serve as input to more formal strategic planning activities that we expect will be initiated near the end of the decade in advance of the next decadal survey.

 Final Report: B. Scott Gaudi et al. (2015) "Exoplanet Exploration Program Analysis Group (ExoPAG) Report to Paul Hertz Regarding Large Mission Concepts to Study for the 2020 Decadal Survey"